2020–21 Belarusian Cup

-2020–21 Belarusian Cup was the thirtieth season of the Belarusian annual cup competition.
+2020–21 Belarusian Cup was the 30th season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
-It started in May 2020 and concluded with a final match in May 2021.
+A total of 60 matches were played in the tournament, which started in May 2020 and concluded with a final match in May 2021.
 BATE Borisov won the Cup and qualified for the second qualifying round of the 2021–22 UEFA Europa Conference League.

 Participating clubs

 The following teams take part in the competition:

 First round

 In this round 6 amateur clubs were drawn with 12 Second League clubs.
 The draw was performed on 7 May 2020.
 The matches were played on 16 May 2020.